From Heritage Highways to Cultural Bridges: Recent Project Spotlights

 The Thread That Connects

-Looking across these three diverse projects: from Arizona highways to British Columbia bridges to Utah warehouses, a common thread emerges.
+Looking across these diverse projects: from Arizona highways to British Columbia bridges to Utah warehouses, a common thread emerges.
 Each represents our commitment to working with culturally engaged municipalities and forward-thinking contractors who understand that infrastructure can reflect local heritage, honor community values, and create spaces that resonate with meaning.

 These projects also highlight the expertise and dedication of our team, particularly Mike Castillo, whose leadership across multiple projects ensures that technical excellence never comes at the expense of cultural sensitivity or design vision.
 His ability to coordinate complex projects while maintaining focus on both form and function exemplifies the collaborative approach that defines our best work.